robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 We can write this mathematically as `(y_new - y_old) / (x_new - x_old)`.
 This gives us a good approximation of the gradient when `x_new` is very similar to `x_old`, meaning that their difference is very small.
 But accuracy only changes at all when a prediction changes from a 3 to a 7, or vice versa.
 The problem is that a small change in weights from `x_old` to `x_new` isn't likely to cause any prediciton to change, so `(y_new - y_old)` will almost always be 0.
 In other words, the gradient is 0 almost everywhere.

 A very small change inthe value of a weight will often not actually change the accuracy at all.
 This means its not useful to use accuracy as a loss function - if we do, most of the time ourgradients will actually be 0, and the model will not be able to learn from that number.

+> In mathematical terms, accuracy is a function that is constant almost everywhere (except at the threshhold, 0.5), so its derivative is nil almost everywhere (and infinity at the threshhold).
+This then gives gradients that are 0 or infinite, which areuseless for updating the model.
+{.is-info}